ahtn/keyboard_pcb/keyplus_mini/README.md

 * When using the xmega+nRF24L01+ as the wireless receiver, it will sometimes drop packets [due to this issue](https://github.com/ahtn/keyplus/issues/3).
   Should be fixed soon.
 The nRF24LU1+ implementation doesn't have this problem.
-* If you load broken firmware onto xmega, it won't be visible to the GUI loader or flashing scripts.
+* If you load broken firmware onto the xmega, it won't be visible to the GUI loader or flashing scripts.
 In this case you will need to enter it's bootloader manually by shorting the RST pin to GND while it is connected via USB.
-The bootloader is stored in a protected region of flash, so it should always be possible to recover the device in this way.
+The bootloader is stored in a protected region of flash, so the bootloader should be unbrickable.
+* Currently if you have multiple devices acting as wireless receivers at the same time, they will interfere with each other.
+This will be fixed later.